verbb/formie/docs/guides/control-panel-admin/translating-forms-across-craft-sites.md

 Ungrouped forms are treated as available on all sites you can edit.

-## Step 2 — Build canonical copy on the source site
+## Step 2 — Build Canonical Copy on the Source Site

 Each form has a **source site** — where it was created.
 That site holds default translatable content.